steffenkd/nvim/README.md

 - ```Space+zb``` - Browse images / media files
 - ```Space+ztd``` - Toggle - [ ] todo status of a line

-For learning the standard keymaps for vim/neovim I highly recommend you use the vimtutor-program.
-On Linux just open a terminal ```Ctrl+Alt+t``` and enter the command ```vimtutor```.
-It starts a little program where you just have to follow the instructions.
-I recommend to do it each day in the morning while running a stopwatch to see and track your improvements over the first week.
-In the beginning it took me over 45 minutes but after several days I was able to do it in under 15 minutes.
-Vim is a very powerful text editor which often comes preinstalled and the shortcuts and commands are really nice to know, especially since you can use them in several other programs through extensions as well - on some internet browsers i.e. you can use [Vimium](https://vimium.github.io/) for example.